Best ContractPodAi Alternatives (2026): AI CLM Options Compared

 Strengths:

-Deepest ERP integration in the CLM market
+Among the deepest ERP integrations in the CLM category

-Most comprehensive compliance certification coverage
+Wide compliance certification coverage

 Juro is the natural choice for teams that looked at ContractPodAi and decided the cost and complexity were too high for their actual needs.
 It is a browser-native CLM where contracts are drafted, negotiated, and signed entirely in the browser.
 No Word dependency.
 No file versioning confusion.